wizards-0/dust/docs/docs/dev-guide.md

 | Dev Server                            | http://localhost:4200/                            |
 | Dev Server with mock data             | http://localhost:4201/                            |
 | Local CORS Proxy URL                  | http://localhost:3040/get?url=                    |

+### Running Tests
+Start dev server with ```npm run dev``` before running tests. cors proxy started by this command is needed for karma test.
+Local dev server by doc tests
+Then ```npm test``` can be used to run test, ```npm run coverage``` for coverage check and ```npm run doc-test``` for running e2e doc test.

+For docker, above commands can be run on container from docker desktop, exec tab of dust-dev-server-1 container.
+Or you can go to container's shell from any other terminal, using docker exec.
+After running test inside docker, reports & docs can be extracted by ```get-docker-test-op.sh```.

 ### Known Issues
 - 504 (Outdated Optimize Dep) : Stop dev server, Run ```npm run clean```, clear browser cache, restart dev server & browser